miteshmap/commerce_price_table/README.txt

      unlimited or a fixed set of values.
   3. Add/edit your products and add them as many prices as you want and the quantity ranges.
 Use -1 for "Unlimited".
-  4. You can hide the original price checking the setting "Hide default price" in the field settings.

 Recommended: Enable the quantity field for the add to cart display formatter in the product display settings.